Updated: Dec 15, 2022

 Find a quiet spot (a restroom or your car will work if you’re away from home), and inhale for four seconds.
 Now, hold the breath for seven seconds, and exhale for eight seconds.
 Repeat as your body and mind slow down to a calm, balanced place.
 This helps reset your mind, so you can return to your activities feeling rejuvenated.

 It may also help to commiserate with a trusted loved one; however, they may be busy and stressed as well.
 Reaching out to someone outside of your circle who can listen and offer quality advice can help you through tough moments.
 If you need guidance in processing emotions and finding balance, Certified Professional Life Coach Rachel Stokes offers a wealth of support in Galveston and Southeast Texas.
+If one on one sessions seam overwhelming look into her S.I.P.
+(Sharing Is Powerful) women's support group.

 Your emotions are yours and yours alone, and they have a purpose!
 Honoring and working with your feelings, especially with caring assistance, will help you avoid holiday stress.